cabfile/cabbr/README.md

 # Cpu-Accelerated ByteBeat Renderer
 **CABBR** is a fast and powerful renderer for [Bytebeat](http://canonical.org/~kragen/bytebeat/) expressions.
-It uses Node.JS's Workers to speed up the process (which is why its CPU-accelerated) and [pcm.js](https://github.com/pdeschen/pcm.js/) to make .wav files.
+It uses Node.JS's Workers to speed up the process (which is why it's CPU-accelerated) and [pcm.js](https://github.com/pdeschen/pcm.js/) to make .wav files.

 Runs on as early as Node.JS v10.5.0 with the `--experimental-worker` parameter or v11.7.0 without.
 Funnily enough, it's about twice as fast in v11.7.0 than modern versions!
 # How to use
 Make sure you have Node.JS and NPM (or any other compatible package manager) installed.

 Download the repository and extract it somewhere.
-People that have `git` installed can just run `git clone https://github.com/cabfile/cabbr.git .`
+If you have `git` installed you can just run `git clone https://github.com/cabfile/cabbr.git .`

 If you want to use the audio resampling feature, run `npm i wave-resampler`.

 After doing that, rename example_config.ini into config.ini.
 In it you can edit the settings of the renderer, such as the mode and the length of the resulting .wav file.
-It should look like this (the comments can differ):
+It should look like this:
 ```ini
 [General]
 ; 0 = bytebeat, 1 = signed bytebeat, 2 = floatbeat, 3 = funcbeat